Red-necked Nightjar

 It has not been recognised in any part of Germany, or even in central France.'

 J. T. T. Reed (1886) in The Naturalist, new ser.
 Vol. XII. p.
 76, under 'Local Specimens of Rare Birds in the Museum at Newcastle-on-Tyne', says: 'Red-necked Nightjar.
 Killingworth, Northumberland, shot, 5th October, 1856.
-Purchased off a game dealer the day after it was shot.'
+Purchased from a game dealer the day after it was shot.'

 Admitted nationally in the Fifth List Report as the first British record, which was of the Algerian race and not the typical one (BOURC (1927) Ibis 69: 312).
-Later, this record was still found acceptable and the specimen is still in the Hancock Museum (Acc.
+Later, this record was still found acceptable but the specimen was determined to be of the race ruficollis Temminck; it is still in the Hancock Museum (Acc.
 No. NEWHM 1999.
 H1071) (BOURC (2006), Ibis 149: 195).